sialcasa/mvvmFX/README.md

 ### Get Help

-If you need help you can use the forums on [Google Groups](https://groups.google.com/forum/#!forum/mvvmfx-dev) for asking questions and interacting with the mvvmFX developers.
+The best way to get help with mvvmFX is to either ask questions on StackOverflow using the [tag "mvvmfx"](https://stackoverflow.com/questions/tagged/mvvmfx) or to use our [Google Groups](https://groups.google.com/forum/#!forum/mvvmfx-dev) mailing list.
 Additionally you can create issues, report bugs and add feature requests on the issue tracker at [github](https://github.com/sialcasa/mvvmFX/issues).

 ### Links